pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 application using classes from the library.
 It shows the overall structure that is elaborated in the user guide.

-Firstly, please use pip to install the library with the 'sqlalchemy' option.
+Please use pip to install the library with the 'sqlalchemy' option.

 ::